By Barrington M. Salmon Can Joe Biden Win? The Jury is Out

 “There are lots of factors that need to be addressed and changed,” she said.
 “Black women are under-supported, under-resourced and under-medically cared for, to coin a new word.
 Black mothers need more help and support than we get but we’re doing well regardless, despite the false narratives out there that Black women don’t take care of their children.”

 UPDATED ON SEPT.
 13, 2019: Desperate Housewivesstar Felicity Huffman was sentenced to 14 days in prison for paying $15,000 to boost her daughter’s SAT scores.
 The actress was also ordered by a federal judge to pay a fine of $30,000 and perform 250 hours of community service.

-The revelation that parents gamed the system by paying up to seven figures to get their children into elite colleges has many African Americans fuming.
+PREVIOUSLY: The revelation that parents gamed the system by paying up to seven figures to get their children into elite colleges has many African Americans fuming.

 On March 12, federal investigators announced 50 high-profile individuals, including actresses Lori Loughlin and Felicity Huffman, were charged in a scheme that involved changing college entrance test results, hiring proctors to take exams for children and superimposing their kids’ faces onto pictures of real student athletes, to guarantee college admission through athletics programs.